zjian107-su/100-days-of-code/log.md

 **Thoughts:** DP, DFS, BFS, Matrix are difficult problems to solve.
 Whenever I find those in OA, I panic a little 😆, and sometimes I have to give up on them.
 Today marks my day 20 streak!
 Hooray!

+### Day 8: January 14, 2022

+**Today's Progress**:
+- 1 LeetCode practice

+**Thoughts:** headq.heapify(aList) =  O(n)

+### Day 9: January 15, 2022

+**Today's Progress**:
+- 2 hours OA from BD

+**Thoughts:**
+Sum: the OA was fairly easy but handling user input in different formats need some practices.

+1. **Top-Down**: memoization is a great way for computationally expensive programs, **recursion**; **Botton-up**: an effective way of avoiding recursion by decreasing the time complexity that recursion builds up, recursion with memoization
+2. Good quotes from @[cool_shark](https://leetcode.com/cool_shark) from [LeetCode.com](http://LeetCode.com)

+> Training with LeetCode is like training for a marathon.
+For an onsite interview or programming competition, one needs to endure minimum 90 minutes to 6 hours of pain, that demand great deal of mental stamina and experience both of which require time to accumulate.
+With the exception of those naturally talented people who can run a full marathon without any preparation, normal people usually need to dedicate 6 months to 2 years of consistent training to be ready for a race.
+The preparation usually starts with a mild jogging, then gradually increase distance and speed so that one can run faster and longer.
+Beginners who never ran marathon have massive anxiety and are completely overwhelmed.
+But with planning and consistent training, anybody can run marathon including disabled people and 80 years old people.
+>

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 0: February 30, 2016 (Example 2)